rohit250799/QuantSim-Toolkit/README.md

 ## Overview

-QuantSim-Toolkit consolidates multiple beginner-level quantitative and programming concepts into a single, **modular CLI project**.
+QuantSim-Toolkit consolidates multiple quantitative and programming concepts into a single, **modular CLI project**.
 It bridges math, Python, and finance by allowing users to:

 - Simulate probabilities and random events